Objective: The children will be able to

 dltk-bible.com- Christmas Word Wall Word Templates (scroll down to bottom for this).
 Word wall templates are large flash card printables that you can hang on the wall to aid children when they are learning or using new vocabulary words.
 Use the cards you want that are posted.

-christianpreschoolprintables.com- Christmas Word Wall (scroll down to this).
-4 types to choose from.
+christianpreschoolprintables.com- Christmas Word Wall Cards (scroll down to this).

 Then ask some of the questions from below:

 1. Where did Mary live?
 (In Bethlehem, In Nazareth)